hellboywyh/pytorch-kaldi-CGS/README.md

 # The PyTorch-Kaldi-CGS Speech Recognition Toolkit

-PyTorch-Kaldi is an open-source repository for developing state-of-the-art DNN/HMM speech recognition systems.
+PyTorch-Kaldi-CGS is an open-source repository for developing state-of-the-art DNN/HMM speech recognition systems.
 The DNN part is managed by PyTorch, while feature extraction, label computation, and decoding are performed with the Kaldi toolkit.

 This repository contains the PyTorch-Kaldi toolkit (PyTorch-Kaldi-v1.0).
 To take a look into the previous version (PyTorch-Kaldi-v0.1), [click here](https://bitbucket.org/mravanelli/pytorch-kaldi-v0.0/src/master/).